China's big banks brace for lagging COVID-19 risks as bad loans rise | MarketScreener

 Non-performing loan (NPL) ratios rose at the big five banks during the reporting period, with that of ICBC increasing to 1.5% by the end of June from 1.43% three months earlier, and that of CCB rising by 0.07 percentage points in second quarter to 1.49%.

-Chinese commercial banks overall posted a 9.4% drop in first-half net profit to 1 trillion yuan, according to data from the China Banking and Insurance Regulatory Commission.
+Chinese commercial banks overall posted a 9.4% drop in first-half net profit to 1 trillion yuan ($146.08 billion), according to data from the China Banking and Insurance Regulatory Commission.

-By the end of the June quarter, the average nonperforming loan ratio for commercial banks was at 1.94%, commission data showed, the highest since 2009.
+By the end of the June quarter, the average non-performing loan ratio for commercial banks was at 1.94%, commission data showed, the highest since 2009.

-(Reporting by Zhang Yan and Cheng Leng in Beijing,and Engen Tham in Shanghai; Editing by Himani Sarkar, Sam Holmes and William Mallard)
+(Reporting by Zhang Yan and Cheng Leng in Beijing,and Engen Tham in Shanghai; Editing by William Mallard and Christopher Cushing)